carr0lls/react-es6/README.md

 # React Tutorial (in ES6)

-This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html) but rewritten in ES6 using Babel as a transpiler and webpack to manage client-side modules.
+This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html) but rewritten in ES6 using Babel as a transpiler and webpack to manage and bundle server-side and client-side modules.

 ## To run